You are here:

 There is no “season”; you can apply for a Medigap supplement policy at any time.
 However, insurance companies generally may increase your starting premium because of your medical history (underwrite) and refuse to issue a policy.
 You have “guaranteed issue” (they may neither deny nor underwrite) during your six-month Medigap open enrollment period.
 This period begins the day your Part B starts and lasts for six months.
 This is the best time to purchase this insurance if you want to try it.

 Other situations, such as employer coverage ending, may open a 63-day guaranteed issue opportunity.
-The SHIBA publication, Oregon Guide to Medigap, Medicare Advantage & Prescription Drug Plans, has information on Medigap carriers, premium comparisons, and a list of guaranteed issue situations.
+The SHIBA publication, Oregon Guide to Medicare Insurance Plans, has information on Medigap carriers, premium comparisons, and a list of guaranteed issue situations.

 This depends on what type of Medicare insurance package you assemble.
 For example, if you have Original Medicare (Parts A and B), you will use your Medicare card when you get hospital or medical services.
 You will also use a separate card if you have a supplement and yet another card if you have a prescription drug plan.
 However, if you have a Medicare